Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Isolation and Conservation of the G2 Dark Sector

 are identically zero because the indices belong to different simple algebras.
 Mass mixing between $G(2)$ and $SU(3)_A$ vectors requires a bifundamental VEV and we do not have one by construction.
 The lowest cross terms you could imagine are higher-dim, e.g. \cite{BuchmullerWyler1986,Grzadkowski2010Warsaw,BrivioTrott2019}

-but these vanish because $\chi$ and $\Sigma$ live in disjoint factors; also, any mixed invariant would require fields charged under both groups, which we do not include.
-So there is no operator that endows the $SU(3)_A$ vectors with dark $G(2)$ color, even radiatively.
-Therefore, at the renormalizable level, there exists no operator that can mix the $G(2)$ dark vectors with electroweak or hypercharge gauge bosons.
+but these vanish because $\chi$ and $ \Omega$ live in disjoint factors.
+There is no operator that endows the $SU(3)_A$ vectors with dark $G(2)$ color, even radiatively.
+So, in the minimal \(E_6\)-core sector, no bifundamental scalar connecting \(G(2)\) and \(SU(3)_A\) is present.

+In the refined \(E_7\) uplift, the abelian-breaking field can be chosen from a \(G(2)\)-singlet branch of the \(\mathbf{2925}\) of \(E_6\).
+In class A/B solutions one has